-The JETcopter VTOL concept is a 7 seat, counter-rotating blade, dual 400hp automotive engine aircraft that will reportedly be sold for $350,000, JETcopter says.
-A full prototype will be on display at Aero, Europe's largest aviation trade show, in Germany in April of 2019.
+The JETcopter VTOL concept is a 7 seat, counter-rotating blade, dual 400hp automotive engine aircraft that will reportedly be sold for $350,000.
+A full size mock-up of the aircraft was on display at Aero, Europe's largest aviation trade show, in April of 2019.
 A cargo version of the aircraft will be built first and used also for demonstration flights.

 Stage of Development

 Powerplant: Gasoline combustion using two 500hp converted automotive motors

 Propeller Configuration: Airflow intake from 2 counter-rotating ducted fans (on roof) will be diverted to 4 end points, where thrust can be vectored to any direction